-1.1.
+1.2.
 INTRODUCTION

-The BLU is a series of All-in-One detectors that combines a detector and a meter in one convenient product.
-The small and powerful meter of the BLU Series transmits your laser data through a Bluetooth® low energy wireless link directly to the BLU mobile app running on your smartphone or tablet.
-You can also use the Bluetooth® USB key supplied with your BLU power meter to connect it to the PC-Gentec-EO software on your PC.
-Each detector of the BLU Series offers the same incredible performance as the usual detector and meter combination, from pW to kW and from fJ to J. The good news is that all our most popular products are available with the BLU option.
+The BLU is a series of all-in-one detectors that combines a detector and a meter in one convenient product.
+The small and powerful meter of the BLU series transmits your laser data through a Bluetooth low energy wireless link directly to the BLU mobile app running on your smartphone or tablet.
+You can also use the Bluetooth USB key supplied with your BLU power meter to connect it to the PC-Gentec-EO software on your PC.
+Each detector of the BLU Series offers the same incredible performance as the usual detector and meter combination, from pW to kW and from fJ to J. The good news is that all our popular products are available with the BLU option.

-1.2.
+1.3.
 SPECIFICATIONS

-The following specifications are based on a one-year calibration cycle, an operating temperature of 18 to 28 °C (64 to 82 °F) and a relative humidity not exceeding 80%.
-BLU devices must be stored in an environment between 10 °C to 45 °C (50 to 113 °F) and a relative humidity not exceeding 90%.
-Photodiodes are sensitive to temperature, especially at longer wavelengths.
-It is best to keep the temperature in the range of 25 °C (77 °F) close to the calibration temperature.
+The following specifications are based on a one-year calibration cycle, an operating temperature of 18 °C to 28 °C (64 °F to 82 °F) and a relative humidity not exceeding 80%.
+BLU devices must be stored in an environment between 10 °C to 45 °C (50 °F to 113 °F) and a relative humidity not exceeding 90%.

-Power Meter Specifications Power Range Refer to the UP manual.
-Power Scales: Thermal Detectors 16 scales : 300 μW to 100 kW Accuracy ± 2.5 % Software Specifications Please refer to the PC-Gentec-EO manual (202322) The BLU mobile app includes an in-app tutorial BLU Module Specifications Battery Life In the active state, the battery life is 5 days.
+Power meter specifications Power range Refer to the UP manual.
+Power scales: Thermal detectors Accuracy 16 scales : 300 μW to 100 kW ± 2.5% Software specifications Please refer to the PC-Gentec-EO manual (202322).
+The BLU mobile app includes an in-app tutorial.
+BLU module specifications Battery life In the active state, the battery life is 5 days.
 In the off state, the battery life is 1 month.
-Maximum Battery Cycle Count (Number of charge cycles before the battery loses its efficiency) Approximatively 500 full charges (0-100%) Recharge Time The battery is fully charged after 4 hours on a USB 2.0 compliant port.
-0-80 % of charge in two hours.
-Operating Temperature Range (for 2.5 % accuracy) 10 °C to 60 °C Maximum Battery Temperature 60 °C Internal Data Recording 600 measurements Wireless Range Approximately 30 m (can vary depending on the electro-magnetic environment) USB Bluetooth® Dongle Included with a BLU purchase Regulatory Compliance CE, FCC, Bluetooth® SIG2, MIC Lithium Battery Transport Compliance UN: Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, ST/SG/AC.10/11/Rev.6/Amend.1 Section 38.3
+Maximum battery cycle count (number of charge cycles before the battery loses its efficiency) Approximately 500 full charges (0% to 100%) Recharge time The battery is fully charged after 4 hours on a USB 2.0 compliant port.
+It charges from 0% to 80% of the charge in two hours.
+Operating temperature range (for 2.5% accuracy) 10 °C to 60 °C Maximum battery temperature 60 °C Internal data recording 600 measurements Wireless range Approximately 30 m (can vary depending on the electromagnetic environment) USB Bluetooth dongle Included with a BLU purchase Regulatory compliance CE, FCC, Bluetooth SIG , MIC Lithium battery transport compliance UN: recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, ST/SG/AC.10/11/Rev.6/Amend.1 Section 38.3

-- 1 Including linearity, detector accuracy and is detector dependent. - 2 The Bluetooth® word mark and logos are registered trademarks owned by the Bluetooth SIG, Inc. and any use of such marks by Gentec-EO is under license.
-Other trademarks and the trade names are those of their respective owners. - 3 UN38.3 certificate available upon request.
+&lt;sup>1 Including linearity, detector accuracy and is detector dependent.

+&lt;sup>2 The Bluetooth word mark and logos are registered trademarks owned by the Bluetooth SIG, Inc. and any use of such marks by Gentec-EO is under license.
+Other trademarks and the trade names are those of their respective owners.

-1.1.
+&lt;sup>3 UN38.3 certificate available upon request.

+1.4.
 OUTLINE DRAWING

-Figure 1-1 Outline Drawing
+Figure 1.
+Outline drawing